Advanced CSS Units & Functions¶

 calc() — Mixed-Unit Arithmetic¶

-Combine different units in a single value.
+Combine different units in a single expression.

 /* Full viewport height minus a fixed header */